qmk/qmk_firmware/keyboards/atset/at2/readme.md

 A special 2 key keyboard powered by QMK.

 * Keyboard Maintainer: [ATSET](https://github.com/anubhavd7)
-* Hardware Supported: RP2040
+* Hardware Supported: ATSET AT2
-* Hardware Availability: Interest Check

 Make example for this keyboard (after setting up your build environment):